mattlean/lean-js-app-starter/docs/configuration/typescript.md

 These webpack-specific TypeScript config files extend `tsconfig.json` and override some of the options set in it so we can type check everything during development, but still skip type checking irrelevant files for the build (i.e. tests).

 Note that the [`noEmit` option](https://typescriptlang.org/tsconfig/#noEmit) is enabled as LJAS does not use `tsc` to compile TypeScript files.
 Instead, the webpack build process uses Babel to compile everything including TypeScript.
-Type checking is performed in a separate process to improve build speeds.
+[We explain why we do this in the FAQ document.](../faq.md#why-use-babel-over-the-official-typescript-compiler)

 ## Learning Resources